sensu/sensu-docs/content/sensu-go/5.15/sensuctl/reference.md

 ## Interacting with Bonsai

-Sensuctl supports installing asset definitions directly from [Bonsai][34] and checking your Sensu backend for outdated assets.
+Sensuctl supports both installing asset definitions directly from [Bonsai][34] and checking your Sensu backend for outdated assets.
-You can also use `sensuctl command` to install, execute, list, and delete commands from Bonsai or a URL.

-### Install asset definitions
+### Usage

 To install an asset definition directly from Bonsai, use `sensuctl asset add [NAME][:VERSION]`, replacing `[NAME]` with the name of the asset from Bonsai. `[:VERSION]` is only required if you require a specific version or are pinning to a specific version.